Initial Product Line

 By the 1969-JUL-01 price list, the Labor 1 (8400) model had been discontinued and the name of the primary product category was changed to Lectron Experimentiersysteme.

 Braun, having an eye toward a marketplace beyond Germany, developed, in a relatively short period of time, sales agencies and service depots for the Lectron System in other European countries including England, France, Sweden, the Netherlands, and Italy.
 The initial exclusive distributor for the Lectron System in Italy was Kosmos s.r.l.
-The graphic to the left shows the first Braun edition of the Model 800 (Mini-System).
+The graphic to the left shows the first Braun edition of the Model 800 (the Mini-System of Egger-Bahn origin but which had not been productized by them).

 In short order, INELCO would become Braun’s Lectron System distributor.
 INELCO would have an even more important European role in the Fall of 1972 when Lectron, GmbH was formed.